We are a cooperative

 Woodwork is commonly seen as a career for men and a hobby for white men with white hair.
 Women and ethnic minority woodworkers are often treated with surprise and may be discouraged from woodworking because they do not see people who look like them represented.
 London Green Wood has always aimed to challenge the stereo-type of what a woodworker looks like.

-We have received funding from the Worshipful Company of Turners, the Headley Trust, the National Lottery Community Fund, , GLL Community Foundation and Tesco Bags of Help.
+We have received funding from the Worshipful Company of Turners, the Headley Trust, the National Lottery Community Fund, , GLL Community Foundation, Tesco Bags of Help and Comic Relief.
 We received non-financial support as one of 50 woodland enterprises on the Plunkett Foundation’s Making Local Woodlands Work project.

 We are one of two London local groups of the Assocation of Pole-Lathe Turners and Green Woodworkers (the other being at Brockwell Park Community Greenhouses).
 We are also members of the Open Workshop Network and Social Enterprise UK.